 Organic Pig Farming – is more to it than meets the eye.
 At Regan Farm we love our piggies, we have spent a lot of effort making sure we understand what makes our piggies happy and making sure they are thoroughly content while they’re in our care.

-Here’s some of the things that makes the piggies as happy as pigs in… well, a pig farm.
+Here’s some of the things that makes the piggies as happy as pigs in… well, an organic pig farm.

 They are surprisingly clean animals, and they have a sleeping area and a toilet area.
 On our farm they have enough space so the two areas are very distinct and kept a good distance from the other.
 We make sure that our pigs have lots of space so they can live as close to how they would in the wild as possible.

 The pigs love to snuffle around and furrow for roots and vegetables.
 Despite being given a good portion of organic fruit and veg every morning they spend about three quarters of their day snuffling and furrowing.
 Some keepers of pigs see this as a destructive behaviour and if you don’t keep an eye on it, or give them different areas to snuffle and root around in, they can destroy a farmyard or a field.
 But when you put this instinct to good use, they are very good at keeping the weeds down – or even rotating into a fallow field.

 Pigs are a social animal and they live together in family groups, sleeping together in the same nest – all snuggled up.
 They bring new grasses and straw to their nest when it’s’ time to turn in for the night.
 When we have a couple of social groups in our care each of our pigs respect the other’s nesting sites and no one pees or poops in the sleeping areas.
 Piglets know their nest is the safest place to be, and have a very strong instinct to run back to their nest if they are frightened or separated from their mother or other siblings.